Feb 212024

 Scott: A Water Carrier (Lake Chapala) , 1909

-Scott’s photographs were in wide demand for postcards.
-Three small photographs of Chapala, all by Scott, were used on one of the first postcards published by Juan Kaiser (with the imprint “Al Libro Mayor, S. Luis Potosí.”) in about 1901.
+Scott’s photographs were also used on numerous postcards, including several published by the Sonora News Company in Mexico City.
+In addition, three small photographs of Chapala, all by Scott, were used on one of the earliest postcards published by Juan Kaiser (with the imprint “Al Libro Mayor, S. Luis Potosí”) in about 1901.

 scott-lake-chapala-ca-1908-